jimmycastillo23/Challenge2/README.md

 ![Performance 2017](https://github.com/jimmycastillo23/Challenge2/blob/main/VBA_Challenge_2018.png)
 ---

+### Summary:

-### Summary: Two pieces of analysis are shown below:
+Two pieces of the analysis are shown below:

-## There is a detailed statement on the advantages and disadvantages of refactoring code in general:
+### There is a detailed statement on the advantages and disadvantages of refactoring code in general:

 The refactoring scripts can possibly be considered as advantage in terms of quality, but it could be a disadvantage to test again all functionality and fix potential errors.
 However, dealing with functionality and fixing errors is a daily challenge all developer face when writing codes.

-## There is a detailed statement on the advantages and disadvantages of the original and refactored VBA script
+### There is a detailed statement on the advantages and disadvantages of the original and refactored VBA script

 when comparing performance of both files gree_stock's file from the module2's materials and the assignment VBA challenge, the results ended taking longer than the refactored file.